linkerd/gsoc/rfc/2020/alertmanager-integration/christyjacob4.md

 - By default, the Linkerd Control Plane doesn't have an alerting mechanism.
 Prometheus gathers all the metrics which can be visualised through Grafana, but in order to send these alerts to channels, we need to integrate Alertmanager with Prometheus as part of the control plane.

-* Once this RFC is implemented, users will have the option to install **Alertmanager** in the control plane using a flag in in `linkerd install`
+* Once this RFC is implemented, users will have the option to install **Alertmanager** in the control plane using the `addon-config` flag in `linkerd install`

 - The optional **Alertmanager** installation will come with some default alerts which users can configure to appropriate channels like slack, email, pagerduty, wechat etc.

-- Users will also be able to specify custom rules for Prometheus using a cli option.
+- Users will also be able to specify custom rules for Prometheus as part of the configuration for `--addon-config` in `config.yaml`.

-- Integration with Service Profiles will allow users to configure rules and alerts for per route metrics providing extremely fine grain alerting mechanisms for their apps.
+- Integration with Service Profiles will allow users to define rules and alerts for per route metrics providing extremely fine grain alerting mechanisms for their apps.

 A POC for this has been done in [linkerd/linkerd2#1726](https://github.com/linkerd/linkerd2/pull/4124)